-This publication contains the financial statements for Perth and Kinross Integration Joint Board (IJB) for the year ended 31 March 2019.
+This publication contains the financial statements for Perth & Kinross Integration Joint Board (IJB) for the year ended 31 March 2019.

-The Management Commentary outlines key messages in relation to the objectives and strategy of IJB and the financial performance of the IJB for the year ended 31 March 2019.
-It also provides an indication of the issues and risks which may impact upon the finances of the IJB in the future and the challenges it faces in meeting the needs of the people of Perthshire and Kinross.
+The Management Commentary outlines key messages in relation to the objectives and strategy of Perth & Kinross Integration Joint Board (IJB) and the financial performance of the IJB for the year ended 31 March 2019.
+It also provides an indication of the issues and risks which may impact upon the finances of the IJB in the future and the challenges we face in meeting the needs of the people of Perthshire and Kinross.

-The IJB was established as a body corporate by order of the Scottish Ministers on 3 October 2015 as part of the establishment of the framework for the integration of health and social care in Scotland under the Public Bodies (Joint Working) (Scotland) Act 2014.
+Perth & Kinross Integration Joint Board was established as a body corporate by order of the Scottish Ministers on 3 October 2015 as part of the establishment of the framework for the integration of health and social care in Scotland under the Public Bodies (Joint Working) (Scotland) Act 2014.

-The IJB is a legal entity responsible for the strategic planning and commissioning of a wide range of services across Perth and Kinross.
+The IJB is a separate legal entity responsible for the strategic planning and commissioning of a wide range of services across Perth and Kinross.
 This includes social care, primary and community healthcare and unscheduled care for adults.
 In addition the IJB plans and commissions specific health care services across Tayside by means of hosted services arrangements agreed in the Integration Scheme between NHS Tayside and Perth & Kinross Council.